Tommy Phillips: Western Canada and later life

-Though offered a high salary to stay in Ottawa, Phillips decided to leave the team, and prior to the 1909 hockey season joined the Edmonton Hockey Club of the Alberta Amateur Hockey Association (AAHA).
-The Edmonton team had signed several high-profile players from Eastern Canada to play for the team in the Cup challenge; only two players on the team were from Edmonton, with the rest coming from the east.
-Phillips and Lester Patrick, another player from the east, never even reached Edmonton; they met their team in Winnipeg on its way east for the Cup challenge.
+Though offered a high salary to stay in Ottawa, reportedly up to $2000 for the season, Phillips decided to retire from hockey.
+He moved to Vancouver to take up a job in the lumber industry.
+However during the 1908–09 season he accepted an offer from Fred Whitcroft, a former teammate in Kenora who was now managing and playing for the Edmonton Hockey Club of the Alberta Amateur Hockey Association to join them for their upcoming Cup challenge.
+The team had signed several high-profile players from Eastern Canada to play for the team in the challenge; only two players on the team were from Edmonton, with the rest coming from the east.
+Phillips and Lester Patrick, an eastern-based player, never even reached Edmonton; they met their team in Winnipeg on its way east for the Cup challenge.
 Phillips, who was paid $600 for the two-game series, played in the first game against the Montreal Wanderers, which Edmonton lost 7–3, but broke his ankle and was forced to miss the second game, a 7–6 Edmonton win.
+Philipps returned Vancouver and his work in the lumber business after the series, eventually establishing his own company.

 Over the summer Phillips was invited by Patrick to move to Nelson, British Columbia, where the latter was putting together a club of star players to challenge for the Cup.
 He played in 1909–10 with the local team, retiring after the season and taking a position as a manager of a lumber company in Vancouver.
 When Patrick and his brother Frank formed the Pacific Coast Hockey Association (PCHA) in 1911, Phillips was convinced to come out of retirement and join one of the teams in the new league, the Vancouver Millionaires.
 Phillips finished the 1912 season fourth on Vancouver in goals, and seventh overall in the league, with seventeen in fourteen games.
 Phillips, who realized that his skills had diminished, retired for a second time at the end of the season.
 A close friend of the Patricks, he remained close to the league, and occasionally officiated matches after his retirement.

 After retiring from hockey Phillips ran his own lumber company Timms, Phillips and Company and later moved to Toronto in 1920.
-Phillips died of blood poisoning at the age of 40 in his residence at 19 Edgewood Crescent, five days after having an ulcerated tooth removed.
-He was survived by his widow Ella and three children: Margery, Mary and James.
+Phillips died of blood poisoning at the age of 40 in his residence at 19 Edgewood Crescent in Toronto, five days after having an ulcerated tooth removed.
+He had married Ella Gerturde Kilgour in Hamilton on January 4, 1911, and they had three children: Margery, Mary and James.
 Phillips was a member of Rosedale Community Church and a Freemason.

 When the Hockey Hall of Fame was founded in 1945, Phillips was inducted as one of the first nine inductees.
 He was also inducted into the Northwestern Ontario Sports Hall of Fame in 1987.